proSamik/consistency-tracker-calendar/README.md

 3. Run `npm run db:generate` to keep your schema in sync going forward.
 You can now continue development normally, as the migration state has been properly restored.

+## Automated Background Sync

+The application includes automated background synchronization that runs every 6 hours to keep user data up-to-date across all platforms:

+- GitHub activity
+- Twitter posts
+- Instagram posts
+- YouTube uploads

+This is configured using Vercel Cron Jobs and runs completely server-side without requiring user intervention.
+For more details, see the [Cron Jobs documentation](docs/cron-jobs.md).

 ## Contributing